 These amendments regarding the application of materiality to disclosure of accounting policies require companies to disclose their material accounting policies, rather than their significant accounting policies.
-Accounting policy information is material if, when considered together with other information included in an entity's financial statements, it can reasonably be expected to influence decisions that the primary users of an entity's financial statements make on the basis of those financial statements.
+Accounting policy information is material if, when considered together with other

-The amendments will be effective 1 January 2023.
+The amendments are effective as of 1 January 2023.
 They are not expected to have a material impact on the Group's financial statements.